-Also remember that joining the platform and setting up your shop is free—but once you start listing and selling items, certain fees will kick in, so account for these fees as you price your products.
+Also, remember that joining the platform and setting up your shop is free—but once you start listing and selling items, the various Etsy seller fees will kick in, so account for these fees as you price your products.

-Even if your Etsy shop is starting out as a side hustle, it’s still a good idea to keep your personal and business finances separated.
-The easiest way to adopt this best practice of entrepreneurship is to sign up for a business credit card that’s dedicated solely toward your Etsy store’s expenses.
+Even if you’re starting an Etsy shop as a side hustle, it’s still a good idea to separate your business and personal finances.
+The easiest way to adopt this best practice of entrepreneurship is to sign up for a business credit card that’s dedicated solely to your Etsy store’s expenses.

 There are tons of business credit cards on the market, and the right one for you really depends on what your personal credit score will qualify you for, your spending habits, and the rewards you’d like to earn.
 But it’s pretty safe to say that you could do with an extra cash infusion—in which case a cash back card is your best bet.

-And if you’re not a natural accounting whiz (few among us are), it’s worth it to sign up for business accounting software so that you can easily track your sales and expenses.
+And if you’re not a natural accounting expert, it’s worth it to sign up for an ecommerce business accounting software so that you can easily track your sales and expenses.

-Opening an Etsy store is logistically simple, thanks to the platform’s user-friendly interface and abundance of internal resources, like their comprehensive seller handbook.
-But it’s after launching your store that the real work begins.
-Don’t be discouraged if your store opens to little (or no) traffic.
+Therefore, you shouldn’t be discouraged if your store opens to little (or no) traffic.
 Just like brand-new brick-and-mortar stores, it can take time for your Etsy shop to build up a fan base.
-Vojinovic says: